-LG Poll: Obi, Abure, Akpata storm Edo, solicit votes for LP candidates
+LG poll: Obi, Abure, Akpata storm Edo, solicit votes for LP candidates

-Peter Obi, former Presidential candidate of the Labour Party (LP), Julius Abure, national chairman of the party, Olumide Akpata, the immediate past president of the Nigerian Bar Association (NBA), on Monday, urged Edo people to come out en masse to vote for the candidates vying for the chairmanship seats of the 18 local government areas of Edo State.
+Peter Obi, former presidential candidate of the Labour Party (LP), Julius Abure, national chairman of the party, Olumide Akpata immediate past president of the Nigerian Bar Association (NBA), on Monday, urged Edo people to come out en masse to vote for the candidates vying for the chairmanship seats of the 18 local government areas of Edo State.

-Speaking at the rally, Obi noted that development is domiciled in local government areas especially in health and education sectors, hence the need for those in authority to prioritize these areas to drive growth in grassroot.
+Speaking at the rally, Obi said that development was domiciled in local government areas especially in health and education sectors, hence the need for those in authority to prioritise these areas to drive growth at the grassroots.

-Read also: Wike blows hot, says no longer business as usual in FCT
+The former Anambra State Governor, who stressed on how political officer holders woo electorate but end up not meeting expectations, said the time for unfulfilled promises were over.

-The former Anambra state governor, who stressed on how political office holders woo the electorate but end up not meeting expectations, said the time for unfulfilled promises are over.
+Read also: Leadership tussle: Factions of Labour Party throw accusations at each other

-He urged the chairmanship as well as council candidates to deliver on their promises to their various councils if they emerge victorious.
+He urged the chairmanship as well as councillorship candidates to deliver on their promises to their various councils if they emerge victorious.

 He, however, lamented the prevailing situation confronting Nigerians, urging those presiding over the affairs to account for public money, do the right thing for the interest of the citizenry and pull people out of poverty.